 And then I didn’t mind so much that I was crying in a room full of people.

 In the evening some friends stopped by.
 They sat on the rug, giving kisses to the dog.
-They acknowledged the approaching anniversary of Samuel’s death, and told us they loved us.
-They showed us a picture they had made of Samuel to hang near the children’s classrooms at church.
+They acknowledged the approaching anniversary of Samuel’s death, and showed us a picture they had made of Samuel to hang near the children’s classrooms at church.

 Grief and trauma drain me, and I find myself unable to remember that people care.
 If I’m not reminded, the darkness in my head and heart take over.
 The picture for church is precious, but yesterday, it mostly mattered that they showed up.
 For a while the darkness gets lighter.